The editorial team is organized in a multi-level structure. Each of the following bold headers distinguish each level.

 Editorial Review Board:

-We will call upon ad-hoc reviewers to assist departmental editors.
-The professional editorial staff will work with the authors of accepted papers to produce truly compelling articles.
+In addition, we will call upon ad-hoc reviewers to assist departmental editors.
+A professional editorial staff will work with the authors of accepted papers to produce truly compelling articles.